kiali/kiali.io/content/en/docs/Tutorials/travels/02-install-travel-demo.md

 ### Travel Portal namespace

-The Travels Demo application simulates two business domains organized in different namespaces.
+The Travel Demo application simulates two business domains organized in different namespaces.

 In a first namespace called *travel-portal* there will be deployed several travel shops, where users can search for and book flights, hotels, cars or insurance.